Biography

 After resigning from office, Dannebohm focused on promoting Parkinson’s disease awareness.
 For three years he championed Parkinson’s Disease Awareness Month in Kansas.
 He spoke nationally to numerous Parkinson’s support groups and caregivers, and at various awareness events.
 Dannebohm also organized a gala aimed at promoting Parkinson’s disease and the arts.

-In 2015 Dannebohm was invited to be an honored guest of the United States Congress for a joint session State of the Union Address, and another joint session later that same year wherein His Holiness, Pope Francis addressed the nation during his visit to the United States.
+In 2015, Dannebohm was invited to be an honored guest of the United States Congress twice: Once for the State of the Union Address, and another joint session wherein His Holiness, Pope Francis addressed the Congress during his visit to the United States.

 In July 2016, just 19 days after the mass shooting at Pulse Nightclub, Dannebohm opened his Kansas home to 125 members of the Heartland Men’s Chorus.
 The social and dinner was intended as an opportunity to better understand the LGBTQ+ community and to erase the stigmas associated with partisan politics that is often associated with such causes.
 He was invited to speak at the organization's Dinner of Note black-tie gala later that year.